Agency

 Volunteer with Us

-Volunteers at State Parks : Apply online today for a state park volunteer position.
+Volunteer at State Parks: Apply online today for a state park volunteer position.

 Protecting, managing, and interpreting South Dakota's natural lands and wildlife are no small tasks.
 Each year, hundreds of people donate their time and talents to do just that as they volunteer within our state park system.
 Volunteering in South Dakota State Parks is a great way to visit and experience a new place, learn new skills, interact with the public, and to simply enjoy life outdoors.
 You can find more information about our state parks at Find a State Park.